The openVA Toolkit for Verbal Autopsies: Incorporating additional information

 By default, the comparison plots will select all the CODs that are included in the top \(K\) for each of the sub-populations.
-We can also plot only subsets of them by specifying with causes are of interest.
+We can also plot only subsets of them by specifying the causes of interest, as shown in Figure \ref{fig:ins4}.